lvgl/lv_i18n/README.md

 3. Run `extract` to fill the `yml` files with the texts in `_()` and `_p()`
 4. Add the translations into the `yml` files
 5. Run `compile` to convert the `yml` files to a C and H file.
 They will contain the translations and all the background functions you need.
+6. Be sure your fonts contain the required characters.
+See [the docs here](https://docs.lvgl.io/latest/en/html/overview/font.html) for more details.

 ## Install/run the script